How To Tighten Skateboard Trucks?

 You can make alterations to your trucks on the fly and adjust them as needed, thanks to the simplicity of the operation of loosening and tightening them.
 An inexpensive skate tool, socket set, or spanner will be enough to turn the kingpin nut on the bottom of your truck in a matter of minutes.

-Loosening the kingpin nut allows for more space to open up between the bushings, allowing the truck to lean more forward as you skate along.
+Loosening the kingpin nut allows more space between the bushings, allowing the truck to lean more forward as you skate.
 Loosening the trucks is accomplished by turning the kingpin nut counter-clockwise, but only in small increments, and testing as you go so as not to loosen them excessively.
 Tighten your trucks by turning the nut counterclockwise.

 How to fix a crooked skateboard truck?

-When you turn your vehicle, the bushings are the hard, spherical plastic parts that crunch down in the direction you’re turning.
+When you turn your vehicle, the bushings are the hard, spherical plastic parts that crunch down in your direction.
 They allow your vehicles to turn with varying degrees of freedom of movement (typically measured in hardness, such as firm, medium, or soft).